-Class of spill Nature or type of discharge, and circumstances or activity where Part X-related exemptions apply Exemptions Conditions that must be met for exemption to apply I Approved discharge; authorized by and in accordance with a C of A, a provisional C of A., order, license, etc. Exempted from all of Part X of the EPA including reporting and cleanup. ⇒ must have been in compliance with all orders or other requirements made under Ministry legislation; and ⇒ the spill does not contravene any other part of the EPA and other legislation including municipal by-laws.
-II Discharge of water; water from reservoirs formed by dams where the discharge is caused by natural events, and potable water from water mains.
-Exempted from all of Part X of the EPA including reporting and cleanup. $\Rightarrow$ none III Household fires; combustion products from a fire of materials in quantity not greater than normally found in residential properties of 10 or fewer households.
-Exempted from all of Part X of the EPA including reporting and cleanup. $\Rightarrow$ none Planned spills; pre-authorized and unavoidable discharges involving planned maintenance procedures to water or waste systems, or pre- authorized discharges for research or training purposes.
-Exempted from all reporting requirements of Part X of the EPA. ⇒ application for Miistry consent is made at least 15 days prior to the release or spill, and ⇒ adverse effects must be monitored and a report must be filed with the Ministry within 5 days of the spill.
-With regard to obtaining prior Ministry consent: ◊ Ministry is required to give consent if potential risks and adverse effects are deemed acceptable, and ◊ Ministry may stipulate additional conditions.
-V Refrigerants ; a spill of less that 100 Kg of a substances to which O. Reg.189/94 applies.
-Exempted from all reporting requirements of Part X of the EPA. ⇒ no adverse effect to take place at location of discharge, ⇒ keep records.
+Class of spill Nature or type of discharge, and circumstances or activity where Part X-related exemptions apply Exemptions Conditions that must be met for exemption to apply in accordance with a C of A, a Exempted from all of Part X of the EPA including reporting and cleanup. ⇒ must have been in compliance with all orders or other requirements made under Ministry legislation; and ⇒ the spill does not contravene any other part of the EPA and other legislation including municipal by-laws. reservoirs formed by dams where the Exempted from all of Part X of the EPA including reporting and cleanup. ⇒ none from a fire of materials in quantity not Exempted from all of Part X of the EPA including reporting and cleanup. ⇒ none unavoidable discharges involving Exempted from all reporting requirements of Part X of the EPA. ⇒ application for Miistry consent is made at least 15 days prior to the release or spill, and ⇒ adverse effects must be monitored and a report must be filed with the Ministry within 5 days of the spill. • With regard to obtaining prior Ministry consent: ◊ Ministry is required to give consent if potential risks and adverse effects are deemed acceptable, and ◊ Ministry may stipulate additional conditions. of a substances to which O. Reg.189/94 Exempted from all reporting requirements of Part X of the EPA. ⇒ no adverse effect to take place at location of discharge, ⇒ keep records.